gary19gts/gary19gts/README.md

-# Welcome to my little corner of the internet! 👋
+# Hi!
+This is where I build and break things! 👋

 My name is Gary, and I've just started learning how to code 🌱.
 To be honest, most of this is new to me, but I've always dreamed of building my own software ✨.